dobosmarton/rn-crypto-wallet/Readme.md

 Note: Do not share your API key with others or commit it to any public repository.
 Keep it safe and secure.

+## Features

+- Create Wallet based on Mnemonics and custom password
+- View ethereum balance
+- View and copy address and private key
+- Restore account based on Mnemonics and password

 ## Demo

 https://user-images.githubusercontent.com/11165169/229542771-cb2b8eab-a862-42dd-b52a-814a683c6294.mov